 Initial award will be made based on the following criteria:

-- Enrolled as first-time full-time freshmen or continuing sophomores in the Ira A. Fulton Schools of Engineering in the Fall semester
+- Enrolled as first-time full-time freshmen in the Ira A. Fulton Schools of Engineering in the Fall semester

 - Must be United States citizens, permanent residents or resident aliens admitted as refugees